saptarshidey3000/saptarshidey3000/README.md

 # 💫 About Me
 Full Stack Developer with strong backend foundations.
-Currently learning **AI** and exploring how to integrate intelligence into real-world web products.
+Currently learning **AI** and exploring how to integrate intelligence into real-world web products and have worked with 16 clients
 I focus on **clean architecture, scalability, and practical problem-solving**.

 ---